Dr Lynn Williams

 Personal statement

-I am currently Head of School for Psychological Sciences and Health.
-I joined the School in January 2017, having previously worked in the Psychology group at the University of the West of Scotland (UWS) for nine years.
+I am currently Head of Department for Psychological Sciences and Health.
+I joined the Department in January 2017, having previously worked at the University of the West of Scotland (UWS) for nine years.
 I completed my PhD in Health Psychology and MSc in Psychological Research Methods at the University of Stirling and undergraduate Psychology degree at the University of Glasgow.

 Publications